flossely/math/README.md

-# Nerdamer
+# Mathematics Model
-Nerdamer JS library including algebra, calculus and equation solver functions.
+Mathematics model for web systems and server environments.